Welcome to my Blog!

 You may call me Chaos.

 When I was first diagnosed, I didn’t know what kind of rollercoaster I was in for.
-All the different diagnoses along the way, to get to these, and even these may not be “right,” you know?
+All the different diagnoses along the way, how we got to the current cocktail, and even these may not be “right,” you know?
 All the different medications, just to have them stop working, try new ones, they stop working, keep going, begin again… Being suicidal, attempting suicide, being admitted to the psychiatric hospital.
 Wash, rinse, repeat.
 This all started in 2003.
 I am still in the midst of it.
+There have been moments of hope and moments of despair.
+It hasn’t always been the downs, but it hasn’t always been the ups either.
+The times I have been happy give me reason to keep going through the depression.

 “If you fall behind, run faster.
 Never give up, never surrender, and rise up against the odds.”